Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 My Draft - and pre-release white paper.
 -

+*<!> look how well i write when im not being affected by hate crimes and sleep deprived for months on end due to hate crimes. crazy. but when im at my worst is when people get the most ammo and its often belived. god i wish i had another chance..*

 I came up with this for someone, sorry again, seriously, i thought id impress her by just getting a nobel prize for her and our future: (https://raw.githubusercontent.com/Jesky-Sean/Decreasing-FirstResponder-Response-Time/refs/heads/main/ABestSolution.docx)
     (A Best Solution. by, sean m jesky, as a word document).